10 tips for organising your tourism services export to Europe

 - Make sure you pay any local providers on time, as per your contract with them.
 Ensure you’re ready and able to pay any local taxes or fees at the right time.

-- For more ideas on office management, you can read this helpful online guide.
+- For more ideas on office management, you can read this helpful online guide on applying seven principles of good office management.

 Industries selling service-based products such as in tourism generally use their website to demonstrate the services they are offering.
 Without a tangible product that can be packaged, your website must do the job of conveying exactly what you are selling.
 All types of European buyers will look at your website and use that information to decide whether they are interested in what you are selling.
 Remember that potential buyers may find you before you find them, so it is crucial that your website is up to the job.